Why Don't We Get Drunk: Single release

 Soon after the release of the single "The Great Filling Station Holdup"/"Why Don't We Get Drunk", it had sold over 50,000 copies just to jukebox operators, according to B.J.
 McElvee, country promotion manager for ABC-Dunhill Records.
 Billboard magazine reported that only the A-side, "The Great Filling Station Holdup," was promoted to country radio, because the word "screw" was not generally acceptable in country radio programming at the time; however, "Why Don't We Get Drunk" was played by some underground stations on FM radio.
 "Why Don't We Get Drunk" was identified by Billboard as a "jukebox favorite" more than three years after its original release.

 History

 In the 1970s and 1980s, Buffett frequently sang the song in concert with one of the choruses replaced with "why don't we get stoned and screw."
-This can be heard on the 1978 live album release You Had to Be There, where Buffett declares, "I just bought some Colombian herb and we'll smoke it all, me and you."
+This can be heard on the 1978 live album release You Had to Be There, where Buffett declares, "I just found a little good Colombian herb and we'll smoke it all, me and you."

 In the 1990s, though, Buffett modified the lyrics to include references to using condoms and getting a designated driver if necessary.
 He was quoted as saying, "It's my way of saying this is the '90s and that I don't want any of the fans to get drunk and drive, and to remind them about using a condom.
 By sticking the message in the song, it's a way to get the point across subtly, using some humor."

-During the Havaña Daydreamin' Tour in 1997/98 and Party at the End of the World Tour in 2006/07, Buffett sang the lyrics as "Why don't we get lunch in school", usually prefacing the song by acknowledging the fact that children are now attending his concerts alongside their adult parents and he wanted to make the song more family friendly.
-For the first time, after several years of criticism by fans of being overplayed and/or too obscene, the song was dropped from the opening show in Texas and had not been played until, on April 24, 2008, in the Year of Still Here concert in St. Louis, Missouri, Buffett played this song.
-Since then, Buffett only performs the song in concert occasionally.